ICSpark-Projects/Homework-List/README.md

 4. Set the innerHTML of the first element of list to ""

+#### Now you have a functioning homework checklist!
+Remove the example assignments and add your own real homework assignments to personalize and make use of your checklist.

 ## Stretch Goals
 * Use DOM to change the style/color of the items
 * Use DOM to append text onto the end of the item element to specify an estimated time that the assignment may take